Aquilegia chrysantha: Cultivation

 A. chrysantha succeeds well in a variety of soils when provided adequate moisture, drainage, and shade.
 It is recognized for its large flowers, is the parent to a number of garden hybrids.
 Some, such as the white 'Alba', were given pseudo-botanical names in the 19th century.
 Additionally, from the Baboquivari population have been collected and privately cultivated.

 The cultivar 'Yellow Queen' has gained the Royal Horticultural Society's Award of Garden Merit.
 Often sold as A. chrysantha, 'Yellow Queen' is recognized for its massive yellow flowers and long life.
 'Yellow Queen' has a tendency to produce more flowers than the standard A. chrysantha.
 The cultivar prefers moist, well-drained soil of clay, sand, or loam.
 Flowers bloom May and June in the northern hemisphere, with darker yellow center pedals.

 Crosses between A. coerulea and A. chrysantha – and possibly A. formosa for the addition of red – are considered the most valuable hybrids.
 Showing characteristics of both species, they possess relatively short lifespans.
 Seed availability of these plants is relatively high in North America.
 Aquilegia x jaeschkanii, thought to be a cross between A. chrysantha and Aquilegia skinneri, is a less valued hybrid.

 In 1916, botanist Theodore D. A. Cockerell described an F1 hybrid that his wife, Wilmatte P. Cockerell, had made between A. chrysantha and Aquilegia desertorum.
 He observed that the coloration and time of flowering were both indeterminate.
 The flowers of F1 A. desertorum x chrysantha, though less reminiscent of the parent species and more characteristic of species in the Aquilegia vulgaris group, had a width more typical of A. chrysantha.
-He also noted the longstanding presence of A. chrysanthaxA. coerulea hybrids in gardens; this hybrid's flowers are paler than A. coerulea with yellow coloring.
+He also noted the longstanding presence of A. chrysantha x A. coerulea hybrids in gardens; this hybrid's flowers are paler than A. coerulea with yellow coloring.